Cerberus-ik/rr-live/README.md

 Mobile support on the other hand is a bit more complicated.
 The site would look somewhat odd on such small screens and would not work in the intended way.
 So full mobile support is still somewhat far away.

+### Bottom line
+We have to thank everyone that helped us with this project and in the past.
+The Discord community is a nice place to get into the riot api and find people who can and wand to help you with your projects.

+We want to thank PaulPacMan for helping us with the english documentation.
+There will still be some errors left since the documentation evolved throughout the project.
+If you find any pleas don't hesitate and create a pull request to help us improving the documentation.
 ### Legal disclaimer
 RR-Live isn't endorsed by Riot Games and does not reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered